p-m-p/p-m-p.github.io/blog/practical-web-component-reactivity-patterns.md

 specific locations.
 I won't incldde the full implementation of each component here but you can [view the code][code-examples] for the examples.

-Let's explore these reactivity patterns by implementing a pagination component that provides controls for navigating through a list of pages.
+Let's explore some reactivity patterns by implementing a pagination component that provides controls for navigating through a list of pages.
 We'll declare a template that defines the structure of the component with a default slot for the pages, buttons to navigate to the next and previous page and a status indicator that displays the acttive page number alongside the total number of pages.